AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 Nodes capable of receiving MPEG TS streams, including those carrying JPEG 2000 or JPEG XS content as per VSF TR-01 and TR-07, **MUST** have a Receiver resource in the IS-04 Node API, which lists `video/MP2T` in the `media_types` array within the `caps` object.

-This has been permitted since IS-04 v1.1.

-If the Receiver supports RTP transport, it **MUST** have the `transport` attribute set to `urn:x-nmos:transport:rtp`.
+If the Receiver supports RTP transport, it **MUST** have the `transport` attribute set to `urn:x-nmos:transport:rtp` or one of its sub-classifications..

-If the Receiver has limitations on or preferences regarding the MPEG TS streams or the encapsulated content that it supports, the Receiver resource **MUST** indicate constraints in accordance with the [BCP-004-01][] Receiver Capabilities specification.
+If the Receiver has limitations on or preferences regarding the MPEG TS streams that it supports, the Receiver resource **MUST** indicate constraints in accordance with the [BCP-004-01][] Receiver Capabilities specification.

 The Receiver **SHOULD** express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams.